-2. For the purposes of paragraph 1, the Authority shall set up a peer review team, which shall be composed of the staff of the Authority and representatives of the FIUs participating in the peer review.
+- 2. For the purposes of paragraph 1, the Authority shall set up a peer review team, which shall be composed of the staff of the Authority and representatives of the FIUs participating in the peer review. - 3.
+The peer review of the activities of an FIU shall include an assessment of, but shall not be limited to, the following: - (a) the adequacy of the FIU's resources, including human and technical and IT resources, to perform its functions;

-+ OJ: Please insert the number of the Directive contained in document PE-CONS 37/24 (2021/0250(COD)).
+OJ: Please insert the number of the Directive contained in document PE-CONS 37/24 (2021/0250(COD)).